 Adrian has worked as musical director and arranger in a number of West End shows, such as the hit musical Five Guys Named Moe (1990 ) – based on the songs of American saxophonist Louis Jordan and Unforgettable (1995) a tribute to Nat King Cole which was nominated for an Olivier Award in 1996.
 In both shows he collaborated with the American actor, writer and director, Clarke Peters.
 He was also musical director for: Up Against the Wall (1999) with the Black Theatre Co-Operative; Gumboots (1999 –2000); and assistant musical director in Kat and the Kings (1998).
 The latter two musicals hailed from South Africa and were subsequent hits in the West End, with Kat and the Kings winning the Olivier Award for Best Musical.

 Adrian has played in many settings, with artists as diverse as Archie Shepp and Chet Baker – European tour – and Jerry Dammers with Simple Minds – Nelson Mandela Freedom Concert.

 His recording experience covers many different styles from soul to jazz.
-He has recorded with Courtney Pine, Branford Marsalis, Chaka Khan, Mavis Staples, Billy Preston, Maxi Priest, Jimmy Ruffin, Sonny Okuson, Manu Dibango and Chante Moore.
-Adrian has worked live with Archie Shepp, Annie Ross, Adelaide Hall, Chet Baker, Omar, Mica Paris, Boney M, A and Paul Johnson.
+He has recorded with Courtney Pine, Branford Marsalis, Chaka Khan, Mavis Staples, Billy Preston, Maxi Priest, Sonny Okuson, Manu Dibango and Chante Moore.
+Adrian has worked live with Archie Shepp, Annie Ross, Adelaide Hall, Chet Baker, Omar, Mica Paris, Boney M, Jimmy Ruffin and Paul Johnson.

 Career highlights include the Nelson Mandela 70th Birthday concert at Wembley stadium with Gerry Dammers and the subsequent performance in the presence of President Nelson Mandela at the Vaudeville Theatre in Kat and The Kings.